limaosen0/The-assignment-of-course-Neural-Network-Principles-and-Application/homework3/readme.md

 (b) Compare the results and training time with problem 1.
 (c) Visualize the deep features which can be extracted before feed-forward layers, and discuss the results.

 Here is our code.
 The dataset can be downloaded automatically the first time when you run the code.

-You need to run the file main.py with deterministing that the argument of '--layer_num' is equal to your model's layers number.
+When you train the model, you need to run the file main.py with deterministing that the argument '--layer_num' equals to your model's layers number and '--phase' equals to 'train'.
 Our program would generate the training/validation loss value and classification accuracy during training.

+When you test the model, keep all the arguments unchanged except for '--phase = "test"'.
+The program would output the final test accuracy and the deep mean feature map of LeNet-5 model.